uccser/cs-field-guide/text/chapters/en-coding-compression.md

 But there is a way to take advantage of the gradually changing colours.
 For the pixels in the red box above, you could generate an approximate version of those colours by specifying just the first and last one, and getting the computer to interpolate the ones in between smoothly.
 Instead of storing 5 pixel values, only 2 are needed, yet someone viewing it probably wouldn't notice any difference.
 This would be *lossy* because you can't reproduce the original exactly, but it would be good enough for a lot of purposes, and save a lot of space.

 The JPEG system, which is widely used for photos, uses a more sophisticated version of this idea.
 Instead of taking a 5 by 1 run of pixels as we did above, it works with 8 by 8 blocks of pixels.
 And instead of estimating the values with a linear function, it uses combinations of cosine waves.

-{jargon-buster}

-**Jargon Buster**
+{panel type="curiosity" summary="What are cosine waves"}
 A cosine wave form is from the trig function that is often used for calculating the sides of a triangle.
 If you plot the cosine value from 0 to 180 degrees, you get a smooth curve going from 1 to -1.
 Variations of this plot can be used to approximate the value of pixels, going from one colour to another.
 If you add in a higher frequency cosine wave, you can produce interesting shapes.
 In theory, any pattern of pixels can be created by adding together different cosine waves!

 {image filename="cosine-graph.png" alt="A graph showing cos(x) and sin(x) curves"}

-{jargon-buster end}
+{panel end}

 {comment}
 .. xtcb adapt fourier spreadsheet and make available here (see also http://demonstrations.wolfram.com/JPEGCompressionAlgorithm/, http://demonstrations.wolfram.com/SumsOfSineWavesWithSeveralStepSizesSawtoothOrSquareApproxima/ http://demonstrations.wolfram.com/RecoveringTheFourierCoefficients/
 .. html5 low priority interactive to add cosine waves to try to match a given waveform e.g. square wave, triangle, random.
 Select amplitude for various frequencies.
 I have a spreadsheet that basically does this, could put it in for the meantime - tim

+The trouble with those links is that they require downloading software.
+And I don't know anything about that site, but it appears a bit dodgy to me (i.e. will it download rubbish as well?)
 {comment end}

 You can see the 8 by 8 blocks of pixels if you zoom in on a heavily compressed JPEG image.
 For example, the following image has been very heavily compressed using JPEG (it is just 1.5% of its original size).